2026

 How do we teach photography?

 In the summer camps, each day begins with a short but engaging classroom session at the Photosprouts office in downtown San Francisco (535 Mission Street).
-This structured morning lesson sets the stage for the day by covering the key photography concepts like lighting, composition, and the must-get shots tailored to that day’s destination.
+This structured morning lesson sets the stage for the day by covering the key photography concepts like the exposure triangle, lighting, composition, and the must-get shots tailored to that day’s destination.

 Campers then head out on the outdoor field trips to San Francisco’s most photogenic spots, where they will apply what they’ve just learned in real-world settings.
 We wrap up each day with 30 minutes to an hour of photo editing in Adobe Lightroom, where campers build their editing skills and bring their images to life.